-A big thanks goes to Cell Bikes who sent me this bag for free to review, and keep.
+A big thanks goes to Cell Bikes who sent me the bag for this BikND Helium review for free to review, (and keep).
 Cell Bikes received some advertising on the website in return for providing the bag, as well as some advertising on the mailing list for a few months.
 If you’re an Aussie, show your appreciation for Cell’s generosity by supporting them.

 Remember, this is a subjective review, based on transparent objective measures, and real world experience.
 You may disagree, you may agree; either way, I’d love your feedback.